DurgaDevi335/liver-cirrhosis-prediction/README.md

 - HTML/CSS for UI
 - Data visualization with seaborn & matplotlib

-## Status
-🚧 Work in progress.
-Will be updated with full code and UI by tomorrow.

 ## Dataset
 - Indian Liver Patient Dataset (CSV format)